You finished the test. You have your number. Now you want to know where it falls compared to everyone else.

 The 85 average for this group reflects the college experience.
 People in this bracket are actively entering new social environments, forming relationships, experimenting with substances, and generally doing what young adults do.
 Scores drop noticeably from the under-18 average because a lot changes between 17 and 22.

 If you are a college freshman who scored 90, you are above average for your age group.
 If you are a college junior who scored 74, you are tracking slightly below the 18-to-24 average but well within a normal range.
-Context from your specific year in school matters more than the age bracket average alone.

 What This Means if You Are 25 to 34